fahrrad/zinq/README.txt

 See wiki for more info on how to start the project

-** TODO Beer with dissapearing foam when order is ready

 ** TODO notification via twitter

 ** TODO notification via SMS

-** TODO Write fixture

 ** TODO Require Login for orders